Female Genital Mutilation:

 FGM stands for »Female Genital Mutilation«, sometimes called female circumcision or female genital cutting.

-FGM as practiced in Kurdistan is the cutting of the clitoris of girls in order to curb their sexual desire and preserve their so called sexual honor before marriage.
+FGM, as practiced in Kurdistan, is the cutting of the clitoris of girls in order to curb their sexual desire and preserve their so-called sexual honor before marriage.

-FGM can Kill
+FGM can kill

 FGM is widespread in Iraqi Kurdistan

-Lack of information assists FGM.
+Lack of information assists FGM

-Lack of information is one of many reasons for women to go on with FGM.
+Lack of information is one of the many reasons for women to go on with FGM.
 Many believe it to be an inevitable operation for the sake of hygienic; others have been told that FGM is obligatory for Muslims.